-The weather in Greece is suitable for sailing nine months of the year (March – November), with the best months for charter being from June to September.
+The weather in Greece is suitable for sailing from March through to November, with the best months for charter being from June to September.
 In July and August it can get very hot, often with temperatures in the high 30’s.
 This is of course peak European holiday season, when marinas are more crowded and newer charter yachts are often booked a year ahead.
 Some local areas have seasonal winds that are best avoided.
 For instance the Meltemi that blows in the Cyclades in July and August can be a little fresh for some.

 The Saronic, Argolic and eastern coast of the Peloponnese is a well-protected cruising area that's ideal for relaxed sailing.
 Winds are normally gentle, averaging force 3 – 4 and usually from the north to northeast direction.
 In the Argolic Gulf, the summer wind is mostly from the southeast and blows at the average of force 3 - 5.
 During spring and autumn the winds are normally weaker, and blow from the south over the whole area.

-This regiion's prevailing summer wind is the Meltemi, which blows from the north.
+This region's prevailing summer wind is the Meltemi, which blows from the north.
 The Meltemi peaks in July and August at force 5 - 7 and may occasionally reach force 9.
 It can last for several days.
 During spring and autumn, you may also find winds blowing from the south.

 The Meltemi also affects this area, blowing from a northwesterly direction at force 4 – 6.
 In spring and autumn the wind is not as strong, blowing from the southeast.

 Also in the path of the Meltemi, which comes generally from the northeast at force 3 - 5.
 Occasionally in July and August there can be stronger winds from the northwest at force 4 - 6.
 By the end of September the winds are usually lighter again.